LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/exercises.rst

 | *Dates:*

-1. Start and End Time:
+#.
+Start and End Time:

-   A. If you don't remember exactly when you started or ended an experience, use your best judgement and be consistent.
+   #.
+If you don't remember exactly when you started or ended an experience, use your best judgement and be consistent.
    #.
 Also when you are adding dates into your spreadsheet, look in the data entry line to verify the formatting as well as the cell you are entering data into.

    .. figure:: figures/check-your-dates.png